-Econ 101A - Problem Set 4 Due in class on Tu 4 November.
+Econ 101A - Problem Set 4 Due in class on Tu 3 November.
 No late Problem Sets accepted, sorry!

-This Problem set tests the knowledge that you accumulated mainly in lectures 15 to 18.
-Some of the material will only be covered on Lecture 18, but you should be able to do most of the problem set already.
+This Problem set tests the knowledge that you accumulated mainly in lectures 14 to 17.
 The problem set is focused on production.
 General rules for problem sets: show your work, write down the steps that you use to get a solution (no credit for right solutions without explanation), write legibly.
 If you cannot solve a problem fully, write down a partial solution.
 We give partial credit for partial solutions that are correct.
 Do not forget to write your name on the problem set!